 - Depending on the vehicle equipment, clamping rails with clamping eyelets are mounted in the rear garage or in the rear storage space.
 Always secure loads onto the clamping eyelets.
-Always use tightening straps or lashing nets for securing the load, never rubber expanders. - ▶ When clamping loads, always check that the clamping eyelets are placed tightly in the clamping rails.
+Always use tightening straps or lashing nets for securing the load, never rubber expanders. - ➤ When clamping loads, always check that the clamping eyelets are placed tightly in the clamping rails.
 If the clamping eyelet is not anchored tightly in the clamping rail, the load may slide or loosen during forcible movements of the steering wheel or when braking. - Distribute the load evenly.
-Excessive spot loads can lead to damages of the floor covering. - ▶ If there is a pull-out present in the rear storage space: make sure that the pull-out is engaged. - Use the supporting system offered by your dealer if two-wheelers are transported in the rear garage.
+Excessive spot loads can lead to damages of the floor covering. - ▶ Use the supporting system offered by your dealer if two-wheelers are transported in the rear garage.